daniellecrobinson/Data-Rescue-PDX/README.md

 - JSON organizes information about the data, the organization, and resources contained in the dataset.
 - The example contains one a dataset with multiple resources, see more examples in Max Ogden's [100 JSON files from Data.gov](https://github.com/jsonlines/guide/blob/master/datagov100.json) - but don't worry about the resoures, scrapers will get resources.
 Huamns are better at finding extra details like licenses.
  - More on metadata file in JSON formats, [more on metadata](https://project-open-data.cio.gov/v1.1/metadata-resources/) and [Schema](https://project-open-data.cio.gov/v1.1/schema/dataset.json)
-- *If you didn't find any metadata*, you are going to create metadata in a text editor for your dataset using the [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example-2.json) as a guide.
-Don't get crazy with adding resources, focus on collecting info that humans are good at getting, like mission/experiment, licensing, and other details that may be hidden.
+- *To improve your metadata*, you are going to edit your metadata in a text editor for your dataset using the [JSON template](https://github.com/daniellecrobinson/Data-Rescue-PDX/blob/master/example-2.json) as a guide.
+Focus on collecting info that humans are good at getting, like mission/experiment, licensing, and other details that may be hidden.

 - **Notes on JSON**:
  - ["Pretty print" it](http://jsonprettyprint.com/) if you found it formatted as a block or long line